 The Micro-HDMI port on this Panasonic can output at 4K Ultra-HD resolution.
 This camera also offers built-in WiFi connectivity and adds Bluetooth 4.2 LE to keep power consumption relatively low.
 It can be controlled remotely, transfer images as they are captured or send previously captured ones.
 A Smartphone with GPS can also be used to geo-tag images.
 Finally, the Panasonic Android app makes it possible to use the LX100 II as home-monitoring camera.

-Panasonic DC-LX100 II Facts
+Panasonic DC-LX100 II Highlights

 Sensor-Size: 17 x 13mm